RAPHAËL LADEN-GUINDON

 About Raphaël

-Praised for his “authoritative voice” (Boston Musical Intelligencer) and “contagious sensibility” (Revue l’Opéra), Canadian-American Baritone, Raphaël Laden-Guindon maintains an active performing schedule in the US and Canada.
-He was recently heard as Harapha in Handel’s Samson with the Cambridge Chamber Ensemble and as the title role in Le nozze di Figaro with NEMPAC Opera and the Boston Festival Orchestra.
-Other credits include The Accomplice in Whispers: Echoes from the Halls and Belcore (Cover) in L’Elisir d’amore with Boston Opera Collaborative, Baritone Soloist in the world premiere of Keiko Devaux’s L’écoute du Perdu with Musique 3 Femmes, the title role in Don Giovanni, Ophémon in L’amant anonyme (Chevalier de St-Georges), Bob in The Old Maid and the Thief (Menotti), Mr. Olsen in Street Scene (Weil), and Publio (cover) in La Clemenza di Tito (Mozart) with Opera McGill; Aristeo in Orfeo (Rossi), Corebo in La Didone (Cavalli) and Aristone in Xerse (Cavalli) with the Yale Baroque Opera Project.
-Raphaël holds a master's degree from McGill University during which he was a recipient of both SSHRC and FRQSC master’s research grants.
+Praised for his “authoritative voice” (Boston Musical Intelligencer) and “contagious sensibility” (Revue l’Opéra), Canadian-American Baritone Raphaël Laden-Guindon maintains an active performing schedule in the US and Canada.
+In 2025, he will make his debut with the Boston Early Music Festival as a part of their Young Artist Training Program, performing Claudio in Agrippina (Handel) and covering the role of Nero in the North American premiere of Octavia (Reinhard Keiser).
+In the 2023-24 season, he made his debut with the Saskatoon Symphony in the St. John Passion, singing both the role of Jesus and the bass arias.
+He appeared as a guest artist in productions of Matthew Peterson's Voir Dire as The Baritone and Britten's A Midsummer Night's Dream as Quince with the Boston Conservatory.
+In the Fall of 2023, he was heard as Harapha in Handel’s Samson with the Cambridge Chamber Ensemble.
+His 2022-23 season featured a role debut and as the title role in Le nozze di Figaro with NEMPAC Opera and the Boston Festival Orchestra and the world premiere of Keiko Devaux's chamber opera: L'écoute du Perdu with Musique 3 Femmes and Ensemble Paramaribo.
+Other credits include The Accomplice in Whispers: Echoes from the Halls and Belcore (Cover) in L’Eeisir d’amore with Boston Opera Collaborative, the title role in Don Giovanni, Ophémon in L’amant anonyme (Chevalier de St-Georges) with Opera McGill.
+Raphaël holds a master's degree from McGill University during which he was a recipient of both SSHRC and FRQSC master’s research grants and a BA from Yale in musicology.
 He is a staff singer at Trinity Church in the city of Boston.